 Statistics at a glance

-- The donor registry contains more than 9.4 million potential donors in the U.S.
+- The C.W.
+Bill Young Cell Transplantation Program (CWBYCTP) donor registry contains more than 9.4 million potential adult donors in the United States

-- More than 246,500 cord blood units are on the registry.
-This total includes more than 122,500 units from the National Cord Blood Inventory (NCBI), with more than 200 NCBI units added in 2024.
+- More than 129,700 cord blood units have been collected through the National Cord Blood Inventory (NCBI) Program, with more than 3,900 NCBI units added in Fiscal Year 2025.

-Nearly 3.8 million volunteers on the registry in 2024 were from genetically diverse communities:
+More than 3.7 million volunteers on the registry in 2025 were from genetically varied communities.

 Figure 4.
-Diversity of Marrow Donors on the Registry
+Genetic Variability of Marrow Donors on the Registry

 Figure 5.
-Marrow Donors on the Registry by Race and Ethnicity
+Marrow Donors on the Registry by Genetic Variability

 View more data and figures on the Donor Registry Data page.